 When modern feminism emerged as movement in the latter half of the 20th Century, they retroactively re-branded the early 20th Century suffragette (votes for women) movement in the UK and USA as 1st wave Feminism and called their movement 2nd wave feminism.
 In this way they legitimised what was essentially a radical left-wing movement as being the heir of a liberal movement.

-To be sure, there are feminist who don't call themselves Marxist, there are even Feminist who call themselves conservatives, but the core of feminist ideology is Marxism.
+To be sure, there are feminists who don't call themselves Marxist, there are even feminists who call themselves conservatives, but the core of feminist ideology is Marxism.
 Feminist campaign against inequality, where does the inequality come from?
 The patriarchy.

 Once you understand this and with this country's experience of Marxism that should set alarm bells ringing.
 I haven't got space here to explain why I think patriarchy theory is wrong; suffice to quote what Margaret Thatcher famously said about modern feminism.